hodu-rs/hodu/README.md

 >
 > It is recommended to use the latest version.

+> [!CAUTION]
+>
+> **Current Development Status**:
+> - CUDA GPU support is not yet fully implemented and is under active development
+> - Metal GPU support is not yet fully implemented and is under active development
+> - SIMD optimizations are not yet implemented and are under active development

 ## Get started

 Here are some examples that demonstrate matrix multiplication using both dynamic execution and static computation graphs.